Sparse estimation in Ising Model via penalized Monte Carlo methods

 where $Y^+(s)=Y^-(s)=Y^{k-1}(s)$ for $s\neq r$ and $Y^+(r)=1$, $Y^-(r)=-1$.
 For $s\neq r$ we set $Y^{k}(s)=Y^{k-1}(s)$.

-Suppose that $Y^1,\ldots, Y^m$ is a Markov chain on $\Y$ generated by a random scan Gibbs sampler, with stationary distribution with the density $h$ and the initial measure $\nu$ with the density $q$.
-Since the state space is finite and the chain is reversible then there exists a spectral gap $1-\kappa$.
+Suppose that $Y^1,\ldots, Y^m$ is a Markov chain on $\Y$ generated by a random scan Gibbs sampler defined as above.
+By construction the chain is irreducible, aperiodic and $h(y)=p(y|\psi)$ is the density of its stationary distribution.
+Therefore, the stationary distribution is defined uniquely and the chain is ergodic for any initial measure $\nu$ with the density $q.$ Moreover, there exists a spectral gap $1-\kappa$, because the state space is finite and the chain is reversible.
 Actually, $\kappa$ is the second greatest absolute value of eigenvalues of the transition matrix.
 We will need three quantities related to this Markov chain :

-Roughly speaking, these three values can be viewed as: $\beta_1$ - how close the initial density is to the stationary one, $\beta_2$ - how fast the chain "mixes", $M$ - how close the importance sampling density is to the true density \eqref{ising}.
+Roughly speaking, these three values can be viewed as: $\beta_1$ -- how close the initial density is to the stationary one, $\beta_2$ -- how fast the chain ``mixes", $M$ -- how close the importance sampling density is to the true density \eqref{ising}.